mealfinder/mealfinder-api/README.md

 The MealFinder is an application for you who want to discover new meals.

+This application consumes an external API called "themealdb".
+The application detects if the database returns a null value and will look for them in the external API and automatically insert them into the database.
+There are negotiations so that there is no data redundancy.

 ## Development server

 ### Configure PostgreSQL Database with Docker